Nicolás Otamendi: 2009–2010: Debut and 2010 World Cup

+2011–2021: First Copa América title

 Otamendi scored his first goal for Argentina on 2 September 2011, in a 1–0 friendly win over Venezuela in Kolkata, after heading a corner taken by Lionel Messi.
 After being cut from the squad that later appeared at the 2014 World Cup, he was selected by coach Gerardo Martino for the 2015 Copa América, playing the entirety of all but one match as they lost 1–4 to hosts Chile on a penalty shootout in the final; he was named in the Team of the Tournament.

 Otamendi started all the games in the Copa América Centenario in the United States, in which Argentina again both faced Chile in the tournament final and lost in a penalty shootout, 2–4.
 In the second group match against Panama, on 10 June 2016, he scored the opening goal in a 5–0 win.

 Otamendi was included in Jorge Sampaoli's squad for the 2018 World Cup.
 On 30 June, he played the entire match as Argentina were eliminated by France after losing 3–4 in the round-of-16.

 In June 2021, he was included in Lionel Scaloni's final 28-man squad for the 2021 Copa América.
 On 10 July, he played the entire match as Argentina defeated Brazil 1–0 in the final to win the Copa América.

-On 1 June 2022, Otamendi played the entire match as Argentina won 3–0 against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.
+On 1 June 2022, Otamendi played the entire match as Argentina won 3–0 against reigning European Champions Italy at Wembley in the 2022 Finalissima.

+2022 World Cup triumph

+Otamendi kissing the FIFA World Cup Trophy after winning with Argentina in 2022.

 He was included in the Argentina squad for the 2022 World Cup by Lionel Scaloni.
 On 18 December 2022, in his 100th international cap, he fouled Randal Kolo Muani to give away the penalty for France's opening goal in the final, where Argentina eventually won 4–2 in the penalty shoot-out after the match ended 3–3 at extra-time, to win the World Cup.
 He played every single minute of the tournament.

+2023–2025: Second Copa América title

-On 21 November 2023 he scored the decisive goal in a 1–0 victory over Brazil at the Maracanã stadium, in what would be the Canarinha's first defeat ever in home soil in world cup qualification tournaments.
+On 21 November 2023, he scored the decisive goal in a 1–0 victory over Brazil at the Maracanã stadium, in what would be the Canarinha's first defeat ever in home soil in world cup qualification tournaments.

 In June 2024, Otamendi was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.
 During the tournament, he scored the decisive penalty against Ecuador in a 4–2 victory in the shootout in the quarter-finals after a 1–1 draw.

-Otamendi competed for Argentina at the 2024 Summer Olympics.
+He competed for Argentina at the 2024 Summer Olympics.